bcgov/wqbench/vignettes/Developer-instructions.md

     RStudio.
 Commit these files to Git, and push it to GitHub.
 Go to the GitHub repository, and open a pull request from your branch (created in step 1).
 Best practice is to have someone review the PR, but if you know the changes are good, you can merge it yourself.
+At the very least, ensure that all of the automated checks pass before you merge.

 10. Once your update is merged, install the new version:
     `devtools::install_github("bcgov/wqbench")`.